5 Benefits Of Allantoin For Skin, How To Use, & Side Effects

 3. Keeps Your Skin Moisturized

-Allantoin keeps your skin hydrated, plump, and soft by preventing transepidermal water loss.
-Meaning, if you have dry and flaky skin, allantoin can help it retain more water and stay moisturized (8), (9), (10).
+Many are unaware of the effectiveness of allantoin for skin moisturization.
+Allantoin keeps your skin hydrated, plump, and soft by preventing transepidermal water loss which means if you have dry and flaky skin, it can help retain more water to keep the skin moisturized (8), (9), (10).

 4. Promotes Skin Exfoliation